KRFOSS/kali-docs/development/public-packaging/index.md

 kali@kali:~/phpggc/debian$
 ```

-Next we will need to edit some of the files with the proper information.
+Next we will need to edit some of the files with the proper information:

 ```console
 kali@kali:~/phpggc/debian$ vim control